List of African countries by area

+Orthographic projection of Earth, with Africa highlighted:

 Below is a list of countries in Africa by area.

-Algeria has been the largest country in Africa and the Arab world since the division of Sudan in 2011.
-The largest African country not located in the Arab world is the Democratic Republic of the Congo located in Central Africa, which is also the second largest in the continent.
-Africa is the second largest continent in the world by area.
-Seychelles is the smallest country in Africa overall, with The Gambia being the smallest country on continental Africa.
+Africa is the second-largest continent in the world by area and population.
+Algeria has been the largest country in Africa and the Arab world since the division of the Sudan in 2011.
+The largest African country in sub-Saharan Africa is the Democratic Republic of the Congo.
+Located in Central Africa, DR Congo is also the second-largest country on the continent.
+Also located in Central Africa, Chad is the continent's largest landlocked country.
+Madagascar is the largest island country in Africa; it is also the second-largest island country in the world, only behind Indonesia.

+Seychelles is the smallest country in Africa overall, with The Gambia being the smallest country on mainland Africa.
+The continent's smallest landlocked country is Eswatini.
+Tunisia is the smallest country in Northern Africa.